Is The Risk Of Sea Level Rise Affecting Florida Home Prices? A New Study Says Yes

 The authors say this difference can't be attributed to changes in lender behavior: the price change was similar in all-cash and mortgage-financed purchases.

-So what happened in 2013, that perhaps caused homebuyers to start taking sea level rise into account?
+So what happened around 2013, that perhaps caused homebuyers to start taking sea level rise into account?

 The authors identify a few things.
-One, Hurricane Sandy struck the East Coast in October of that year — an event that made flood risk very clear to Florida homebuyers from the Northeast.
-Two, the Intergovernmental Panel on Climate Change updated its worst-case projections, driving media coverage on the topic.
+One, 2012's Hurricane Sandy struck the East Coast in October of that year — an event that made flood risk very clear to Florida homebuyers from the Northeast.
+Two, the Intergovernmental Panel on Climate Change updated its worst-case projections in 2014, driving media coverage on the topic.
 Online searches in Florida for "sea level rise" began to increase.

 And what accounts for the lag between the drop in home sales volume and the later price decline?